minhtrannhat/Std-Sort-vs-Quicksort/README.md

 ## Conclusion

-Std::sort consistently beats QuickSort many times with the shortest shorting time at 29 milliseconds and slightly better average sorting time at 43.8 milliseconds
+Std::sort consistently beats QuickSort many times with the shortest sorting time at 29 milliseconds and slightly better average sorting time at 43.8 milliseconds